 - Fill van with gas and maintain fuel log (Chariot covers all costs)

-- Communicate safety concerns to the Service Coordinators or Executive Director as appropriate
+- Communicate safety concerns to the Service Coordinators or Program Operations Manager as appropriate Qualifications

-- Valid driver’s license, good driving record and current automobile insurance
+- Valid driver’s license and a good driving record

 - Must pass a criminal and driving background check

-Ability to speak and converse in Spanish is highly desired
+- Ability to speak and converse in English and Spanish is highly desired

 The above information has been designed to indicate the general nature and level of work performed by employees in this classification.
 It is not designed to contain or to be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of the employee assigned to this job.